 Since I just finished eating a bowl of this soup, I thought I'd share my recipe.
-If you love Asian food as much I do, I believe you will like this recipe I came up with.
-Usually the Egg Drop soups in restaurants, have mostly eggs and broth.
+If you love Asian food as much I do, I believe you will like my recipe.
+Usually Egg Drop soup in restaurants, have mostly eggs and broth.
 I have eaten in 100's of Chinese restaurants in my life time, and just came up with a combination of those soups, plus a few ingredients I added on my own.
-The very important KEY to making this soup taste Asian, is the toasted sesame oil!
-I know it's expensive, but well worth the money you spend on the oil.
-(It has to say toasted sesame oil or it won't be good )
+The very important KEY to making this soup taste Asian, is the "toasted" sesame oil!
+I've been to China and Japan so I know what authentic Asian food tastes like.

-Mary Jane's Loaded Egg Drop Soup
+| Mary Jane's Loaded Egg Drop Soup |

 Serves 6